Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Main Results

-\begin{Rem} Compared to existing results, Acc-FlexGT recovers DeTAG \cite{lu2021optimal} as a special case when $\alpha = \beta$.
-Moreover, the iteration complexity \eqref{Eq_complexity_Acc_FlexGT_nc} obtained for the nonconvex case is optimal in the sense that it matches the lower bound established in \cite{lu2021optimal, yuan2022revisiting}, up to a logarithmic factor arising from the choice of $\beta = \alpha= \tilde{\mathcal{O}} \left( 1 / \sqrt{1 - \sqrt{\rho_W}} \right)$.
+matching the lower bounds established for the deterministic case in \cite{sun2019distributed, yuan2022revisiting}.
 In the strongly convex case, our result improves the first term in \eqref{Eq_complexity_Acc_FlexGT_sc} from $1/\sqrt{\epsilon}$ to $\log \left( 1/\epsilon \right) $ compared to \cite{didouble}, as we use a constant stepsize instead of a stepsize that decays with iterations.
-To the best of our knowledge, the convex case is first considered in this work. \end{Rem}
+To the best of our knowledge, in the convex case, this work is the first to establish results for GT methods with local updates and Chebyshev acceleration. \end{Rem}